AKS Lytham: History

-AKS Lytham was formed, immediately, from the merger of two schools; King Edward VII and Queen Mary School (KEQMS) and Arnold School.
-In 2000, KEQMS was formed from the merger of King Edward VII School, Lytham and Queen Mary School, meaning that AKS Lytham is entirely formed of four schools.
-The school's alumni association (OAKS) acknowledges this avidly and offers a range of support from business networks, webinars and career programmes to community and social events regularly for members of each four of the previous schools.
+AKS Lytham was formed from the merger of King Edward VII and Queen Mary School (KEQMS) in Lytham St. Annes and Arnold School in Blackpool.
+In 2000, KEQMS was formed from the merger of King Edward VII School, Lytham and Queen Mary School, meaning that AKS Lytham was formed from four schools.
+The school was branded as ArnoldKEQMS from 2012 to 2014 and is now known as AKS Lytham.